grycap/vmrc/README.md

    - [vmrc-client](http://www.github.com/grycap/vmrc-client) (CLI and Java-based API to access VMRC)
    - [vmrc-web](http://www.github.com/grycap/vmrc-web) (simple web-based frontend to list VMIs from the VMRC Server with a web-browser)

+If you are looking for a pre-compiled ready-to-use version of the VMRC Server check the website.

 1. Features
 ===========
 + Multi-user support.